 Track Trading Positions On a Daily Basis.
 And Only Buy the Universe of Symbols that I am Familiar With On My Daily Watch List.

 Be Out of The Market if I am On Vacation or Otherwise Not Available To Witness Market Movements.

-Trust Myself to Make Choices.
+Trust Me to Make Choices.

 Don’t Buy Packaged Products, like annuities.

 Design your investing guidelines before you invest.
-Adopt some of my trading rules – and add your own – and then tape your trading rules up some place that you will regularly see them so you can measure your investment success!
+Adopt some of my trading rules – and add your own – and then tape your trading rules up someplace that you will regularly see them so you can measure your investment success!

 Joan Perry is the publisher of www.WomensWealth.money, the national authority site for women and money.
 She is a Best Selling Author of ‘A Girl Needs Cash’, Random House; and Living Proof, Celebrating the Gifts that Came Wrapped in Sandpaper (co-authored with Lisa Nichols).
 Joan is also the creator of The Women’s Wealth Model, A Heroine’s Journey to True Wealth,.
 As a pioneer in the field of women’s wealth, she founded the first female-owned investment banking firm that underwrote and traded municipal bonds for major governmental entities.
 Now as a women’s wealth advocate, she serves as a teacher, coach, writer and speaker.